Starting your family history

 Focus on one person or one family at a time.

-- Do some internet search and consider using social media networks.
+- Do some internet searching and consider using social media networks.
 Sometimes you can be lucky and find existing research about your family published online.

 - Consider joining the Genealogical Society of Victoria or going to their short courses.